Yangsan Metro

 Yangsan Metro (also known as Busan Metro Yangsan Line) is an under construction rubber-tyred metro line connecting Nopo station in Nopo-dong, Geumjeong District, Busan and Bukjeong station in Bukjeong-dong, Yangsan, South Gyeongsang Province, South Korea.
 Originally, it was promoted as the Nopo-Bukjeong line.

-It includes the project to extend the Busan Metro Line 2 to Yangsan Sports Complex station, and the line will connect the northern termini of Line 1 and Line 2.
+It includes the project to extend the Busan Metro Line 2 to Yangsan Sports Complex station, and the line will connect the northern termini of Line 1 and Line 2. scheduled to open in June 2026.

 Rolling stock

 The line will use similar K-AGT driverless trains used on Busan Metro Line 4.
 The vehicle depot will be built in Seoksan-ri, Dong-myeon, Yangsan.